PROGRAMM33R/OGLProject/README.md

 * **evacuation simulation** - people are evacuated from pre-defined schema of building, which can be modified in *map.txt*
 * **flock simulation** - simulation of flock *(in this project fishes)*, it's pure boid's algorithm

+More informations about project are in [BachelorText repository](https://github.com/pr033r/BachelorText/blob/master/main.pdf).

 ### Useful links
 http://natureofcode.com/book/chapter-6-autonomous-agents/